-If you find yourself in the position to take an emergency contraceptive pill (also known as the morning after pill, Plan B, or EC pill) there are some very important things to keep in mind.
+If you choose to take an emergency contraceptive pill (also known as the morning after pill, Plan B, or EC pill) there are some very important things to keep in mind.

-There are two different kinds of emergency contraceptive pills, depending on if it contains levonorgestrel or ulipristal acetate.
-Pills containing levonorgestrel needs to be taken within 72h (3 days) from unprotected intercourse, and pills containing ulipristal acetate can be taken within 120h (5 days) from unprotected intercourse.
+There are two different kinds of emergency contraceptive pills containing either levonorgestrel or ulipristal acetate.
+Pills containing levonorgestrel must be taken within 72 hours (3 days) of unprotected intercourse or contraceptive failure.
+Pills containing ulipristal acetate must be taken within 120 hours (5 days) of unprotected intercourse or contraceptive failure.

-Remember to always carefully read the instructions of use of the pill.
+Remember to always carefully read the patient information leaflet on use of the pill

 What to think about after taking an emergency contraceptive pill.

-1. Add #EmergencyPill in your notes inside the app.
+Add #EmergencyPill in your Notes inside the app.

-2. Don’t measure your temperature once you have taken an emergency contraceptive pill until your natural period has shown up.
-Continuing to measure may lead to an inaccurate detection of ovulation and an incorrect fertility status.
+⚠️ Don’t measure your temperature until your natural period has started.
+The emergency contraceptive pill increases progesterone hormone levels in your body which has an impact on your temperature and delays ovulation.
+Continuing to measure your temperature may lead to inaccurate detection of ovulation and an incorrect fertility status.

-Once you have taken the pill, you may experience some bleeding - this is not the equivalent to your period.
+⚠️ Once you have taken the pill, you may experience some bleeding - this is not equivalent to your period.

-Remember that we always recommend the use of condoms during the red days.
-Read more here about different protective methods to use during red days.
+Please do remember that we always strongly recommend using condoms during your red days.
+Read more here about what protection to use on red days.

-If you are unsure to whether or not an emergency contraceptive method is needed, please feel free to send us an email.
+If you are unsure whether or not an emergency contraceptive method is needed, please consult your doctor.